 It seems counterintuitive but I think there is a kernel of truth in this that can help us with parenting young children too.
 Choices are good, but they must also have boundaries attached to them.
 Young children do need to feel empowered to choose, but the choices must be limited in some way.
 Given too many choices, young children go from feeling empowered to feeling out of control.

-To my mind, this is the essence of authoritative parenting.
+To my mind, this is the essence of authoritative parenting (also known as positive parenting).
 Children are given choices, at the right developmentally appropriate time and within certain boundaries.
-As children grow, authoritative parents provide increasing chances for kids to test their decision-making skills, but the parents are always there to provide the firm boundary beyond which the child cannot go.
-It’s no surprise that authoritative parenting is what in research is associated with the best outcomes for kids.
+As children grow, authoritative parents provide increasing chances for kids to test their decision-making skills, but the parents are always there to provide the firm boundary.
+It’s no surprise that after decades of parenting research, authoritative parenting is what is associated with the best outcomes for kids.

 Authoritative parents provide some choices, but the choices are limited based on what is best for the child at a certain age.
 For example, they may allow an older child the choice to walk to a neighborhood park or a neighbor friend’s house, but they may not leave the neighborhood to go anywhere else.
 This gives the child some sense of empowerment, but firm boundaries on what the expected behavior will be.
 If the boundaries are crossed, then the opportunity to make choices goes away and the child stays at home.

-Sometimes psychology seems like common sense, but other times the research conducted in labs actually reveals something that is counterintuitive, but that can really help us in our daily lives.
-This research on choice really helps us understand that for both kids and adults choices can be good, but certain boundaries on them can actually be helpful.
+Sometimes psychology seems like common sense, but other times the research conducted in labs actually reveals something that, while counterintuitive, can really help us in our daily lives.
+This research on choice really helps us understand that for both kids and adults choices can be good, but certain boundaries make them better.